iajhff/simplicity-highlighting/README.md

 # Simplicity Editor Support

-Syntax highlighting, code completion, and IDE integration for the **Simplicity** smart contract language (Simfony dialect).
+**Web browser syntax highlighting and code completion** for the **Simplicity** smart contract language (Simfony dialect).

 Simplicity is a low-level programming language for Bitcoin and Liquid smart contracts, designed by Blockstream.
-This repository provides editor support for both **CodeMirror** and **Monaco Editor**.
+This repository provides **web-based** editor support for both **CodeMirror** and **Monaco Editor**, perfect for online IDEs, documentation sites, and interactive playgrounds.

+> **Note:** For desktop editor support, see the [official SimplicityHL VSCode extension](https://marketplace.visualstudio.com/items?itemName=Blockstream.simplicityhl) and [LSP server](https://github.com/BlockstreamResearch/SimplicityHL/tree/master/lsp) for VSCode, Neovim, and other LSP-compatible editors.

 ## Features